-Juvenile Justice Detention and Family Court Clinic: This rotation affords a more in-depth and intensive training experience providing therapeutic and psychological assessment services for individuals referred through the court system (see above information on Family Court Clinic).
-Interns will get the opportunity to work closely with Juvenile Detention officers and provide therapeutic services for adolescents and children in the Juvenile Justice and Social Services/Foster Care Systems.
-Interns will gain experience providing trauma sensitive CBT/DBT based Intensive Outpatient Program (IOP) services for adolescents referred by rural Juvenile Justice.
-This IOP service takes place over a course of one month and includes a hybrid approach of one week of in-person CBT/DBT skill building and psychoeducational group therapy, family therapy, and telehealth follow-up individual therapy sessions.
+Juvenile Justice Detention and Family Court Clinic:

+This specialty service affords a more in-depth and intensive training experience providing therapeutic and psychological assessment services for juveniles referred through the court system.
+Interns will get the opportunity to work closely with Juvenile Detention Officers and provide therapeutic services for adolescents and children in the Juvenile Justice and Social Services/Foster Care Systems.
+Interns will gain experience providing substance abuse and trauma sensitive CBT/DBT based services for adolescents.